eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/exercises/LAB-03a-better-name-tag.md

 Lab 03a: Interactive Name Tag
 ===

-1) Update your nametag repo to add three buttons that change the background color of the tag to `pink`, `lightgreen`, or `lightblue`.
+1) Update the project so that the user is able to change the name on the nametag with an input and a button.

-1) Also update the project so that the user is able to change the name on the nametag with an input and a button.
+1) STRETCH GOAL: Also update your nametag repo to add three buttons that change the background color of the tag to `pink`, `lightgreen`, or `lightblue` depending on the button you click.

 ## Points Break Down